 The learning curve is the major concern of this blog.
 It is the measurement of acquiring a particular language.
-In the case of web programming language, the learning curve signifies how much you have become fluent in the syntax and using the tools which are used to translate the web design into functional code.
+In the case of web programming language, the learning curve signifies how much you have become fluent in syntax and using the tools which are used to translate the web design into functional code.

-In this case, Python wins over PHP language.
+In this case, Python wins over the PHP language.
 For beginners, Python is much more easy to understand and more readable than PHP.
 In fact, PHP is not meant for new users since it has little room for mistakes done by a newbie and has rules which are much tough.

 However, Python has room for mistakes especially in formatting and the code doesn’t break because of small mistakes.
 This is a great encouragement for a beginner.
 This is the reason why many CS schools around the world now opt for Python as the strong language in which to teach the basics of programming.